 The architects have also made a ground plan of the Acropolis, in which they have not only inserted all the existing monuments, but have likewise added those, the position of which could be ascertained from traces of their foundations.
-Among these are the Temple and Cave of Pan to whom the Athenians thought themselves so much indebted at the battle of Marathon, as to vow him a temple.
-It is now nearly obliterated; as well as that of Aglauros, who devoted herself to death to save her country.
-In it the young citizens of Athens received their first armour, enrolled their names, and took the oath of fighting to the last drop of their blood for the liberties of their country.
-Near this was the spot where the Persians scaled the wall of the citadel, when Themistocles had retired with the principal forces of Athens, and all her navy to Salamis.
-The remains of the original walls may still be traced in the midst of the Turkish and Venetian additions, and are distinguishable by three modes of construction at very remarkable epochs, the Pelasgic the Cecropian, and that of the age of Cimon and Pericles.
-It was at that brilliant period, that the Acropolis, in its whole extent, was contemplated with the same veneration as a consecrated temple; consistent with which sublime conception, the Athenians crowned its lofty walls with an entablature of grand proportions, surmounted by a cornice.
+Among these are the Temple and Cave of Pan; to whom the Athenians thought themselves so much indebted for the success of the battle of Marathon, as to vow him a temple.
+All traces of it are now nearly obliterated; as well as of that of Aglauros, who devoted herself to death to save her country.
+Here the young citizens of Athens received their first armour, enrolled their names, and took the oath of fighting to the last for the liberties of their country.
+Near this spot the Persians scaled the wall of the citadel, when Themistocles had retired with the remains of the army, and the whole Athenian navy, to Salamis.
+The remains of the original walls may still be traced in the midst of the Turkish and Venetian additions, and they are distinguishable by three modes of construction at very remarkable epochs, the Pelasgic, the Cecropian, and that of the age of Cimon and Pericles.
+It was at this brilliant period, that the Acropolis, in its whole extent, was contemplated with the same veneration as a consecrated temple; consistent with which sublime conception, the Athenians crowned its lofty walls with an entablature of grand proportions, surmounted by a cornice.
 Some of the massy triglyphs and motules still remain in their original position, and produce a most imposing effect.